saadpeter026-source/CC-CV-Portable-EV-Charging-System/README.md

-# Portable EV Charging System
+# CC-CV Portable EV Charging System

 ## Abstract
 Imagine owning an electric vehicle (EV) that runs out of charge just before reaching your destination.
 In this situation, you may need to tow the vehicle to the nearest charging station or pay for a mobile EV charging service, both of which can be expensive and time-consuming.
 An emergency portable charging station stored inside the vehicle could provide enough temporary charge to safely reach the nearest charging station.